 + $45 per person - return trip

-+ $20 per person (shower at both lodges) - towels provided
++ $40 per person (at both lodges) – towels and tokens provided

 Our modern backcountry lodges at Okaka and Port Craig are in superb locations.